Manakahofski/Projects/ComputerSystems&CProgramming/README.txt

 Programs written in C to gain knowledge on various data types and algorithms.

-All programs can be complied using "make all" in any unix terminal.
+All programs can be complied using "make" in any unix terminal.